cabbagecabbagecabbage/cabbagecabbagecabbage.github.io/_posts/2022-07-02-My-Competitive-Programming-Journey.md

 - I worked on S3 by drawing out sample cases on paper.
 I made several useful observations, such as the construction for the maximum value and how the construction can be manipulated to reduce the value to the desired value.
 I had a rough idea of what the solution would look like around the 1h30 mark.
 - I became extremely confused by edge cases and implementation bugs (something about subtracting iterators not giving me the proper index, but I can't remember exactly what the bug was).
 My code (and my mental state) quickly became an absolute mess.
 - Panic was through the roof by the 2h mark.
 I decided to leave S3 aside temporarily and instead start doing damage control by going for S4 partials.
 Again, I can't recall what happened, but I kept running into bugs that I'd never seen before.
-- In summary, I spend the last hour switching between working on S3 full and S4 partials.
+- In summary, I spent the last hour switching between working on S3 full and S4 partials.
 By the end, I had no idea what I was doing anymore.
 I had 3 different versions of my S3 solution (none of which worked), each one a complete mess that I eventually no longer understood.
 - With a few minutes left, it occurred to me that I should at least get some partials for S3.
 My time ran out as I was coding up the second subtask.

 I ended with a laughable score of 33/75.
 I say laughable not because anyone made fun of it, but because I can't mentally accept it after coming off of a rather successful year in 2021.
 Of course, 33 is not objectively a "bad" score considering the certificate cutoff is 30, but after hundreds of hours of training, it devastates me to end with a score that I could've achieved in 30 minutes with no prior training whatsoever.